 Around the beginning or end of your period, you might even notice that your discharge is pinkish or brown because of the presence of blood.
 Meanwhile, around ovulation (about halfway through your cycle), discharge can look like raw egg whites — clear and stretchy.
 Tracking your discharge and getting real up close and personal with it can help you get to know what your “normal” looks like.

-One of the most common signs of an STI is a drastic change in the color, consistency, or smell of your vaginal discharge.
-Although most STIs are asymptomatic (which means you might not know you have one without getting tested), abnormal vaginal discharge is often a telltale sign of a sexually transmitted infection.
-STI discharge can sometimes look cloudy, yellow, or green and might even seem frothy or watery with a not-so-pleasant smell.
+One of the most common signs of a sexually transmitted disease (STD) is a drastic change in the color, consistency, or smell of your vaginal discharge.
+Although most sexually transmitted diseases are asymptomatic (which means you might not know you have one without getting tested), abnormal vaginal discharge is often a telltale sign of a sexually transmitted infection.
+STD discharge can sometimes look cloudy, yellow, or green and might even seem frothy or watery with a not-so-pleasant smell.

 What STI causes discharge?

-Three common STIs — trichomoniasis, chlamydia, and gonorrhea — can cause significant changes in vaginal discharge.
+Three common sexually transmitted infections — trichomoniasis, chlamydia, and gonorrhea — can cause significant changes in vaginal discharge.

 Trichomoniasis